guopeng-jiang/variogram-demo/README.md

 ## License

 This project is intended for educational purposes.
-You are free to use and modify the code.
-(Consider adding a specific license like MIT if desired).